Clue (film): Cast

-Additionally, Howard Hesseman makes an uncredited appearance as the Chief of Police who works undercover as an evangelist.
+Additionally, Howard Hesseman makes an uncredited appearance as the Chief of Police.

 Production

 Development

-Producer Debra Hill initially acquired the rights to adapt the game from Parker Brothers and intended to distribute through Universal Pictures.
+Producer Debra Hill initially acquired the rights to adapt the game Clue from Parker Brothers and intended to distribute through Universal Pictures.
 As early as 1981, Hill mentioned plans to adapt the game into a movie, with P. D. James reported to be writing the screenplay with multiple endings.

 Screenplay

-The multiple endings were developed by John Landis, who had initially been set to direct, and who claimed in an interview to have invited playwright Tom Stoppard, writer and composer Stephen Sondheim, and actor Anthony Perkins to write the screenplay.
-The script was ultimately finished by Jonathan Lynn, who was invited to direct as a result.
+John Landis, who had initially been set to direct, would go onto to work with Jonathan Lynn on the story for the film.
+Landis is credited for coming up with the multiple endings for the film.
+Playwright Tom Stoppard was initially approached to write the screenplay and worked on it for a year before giving up and returning all of the money he had already been paid.
+Landis then asked writer and composer Stephen Sondheim and actor Anthony Perkins to write the screenplay, both of whom asked for too much money.
+The script was ultimately finished by Lynn, who was invited to direct as a result.